Live Briefing Feb 20, 2026 · 4:00 PM Mountain Time

 • Uniform discharge unlocks much larger blocks and simultaneous irrigation for neighborhoods and districts because instantaneous demand(GPM) drops ~99%.

-• Launch demo covers the data, funding alignment, and how to get Nano Flow Irrigation into your 2026 Arizona pilots.
+• Launch demo covers the data, funding alignment, and how to get Nano Flow Irrigation into your 2026 pilots everywhere.

-Seats are prioritized for Arizona growers, districts, and municipalities already mapping 2025-2030 infrastructure budgets.
+For growers, districts, and municipalities everywhere already mapping 2025-2030 infrastructure budgets.
 Get on the list so we can stage your agenda around the pressures you’re fighting.

 Discharge 0.0025-0.05 GPH